Rorima/javascript/notes.md

         console.log("You are not authorized.");
         break;
     case "Commander":
-        console.log("Hello commander! what can I do for you today?");
+        console.log("Hello commander!
+What can I do for you today?");
         break;
     case "Captain":
         console.log("Hello captain!
 I will do anything you wish.");